joj-macho/joj-macho.github.io/tutorials/python/setting-up-for-python.md

 - Your program will run, and the output will be displayed in the terminal window.

 It's that simple!

+The above `hello.py` program prints "Hello World" to the screen.
+Feel free to try other words and phrases.
+Your computer can happily display just about anything you like, true or not.

+Curious about how the "Hello World" program looks in other programming languages?
+Check out Wikipedia's collection of "Hello World" programs in various languages <a href="http://en.wikipedia.org/wiki/Hello_world_program_examples" target="_new">here</a>.
+It's fascinating to see the diversity of programming languages and how their complexity can vary, often reflected in the simplicity of the "Hello World" program.

 ## Troubleshooting Common Programming Errors <hr>